Home » Recipes » Course » Breads and Savoury Snacks » 2 Ingredient Greek Yogurt Bagels (No Yeast)

 How to serve the bagels

 The sky’s the limit here!
 The classic is a big smear of cream cheese, but you can really do whatever you like.
-Here are seven things you could try…
+Here are eight things you could try…

 If you like this recipe, I’ve developed others that use this same, fantastic flour and Greek yogurt dough you might enjoy!